cgmb/euler/README.md

 conjunction with Matthias Müller-Fischer.

 The project aim is to be minimal, correct and fun.
 It runs on Linux and OSX, but unfortunately not on Windows.
+Sorry!
+If you're not able to run Euler, the next best alternative is watching [a replay][ex1].

 ## How to Build